Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models: Information imbalance triggers modality gap and object bias

-\section{Information Imbalance Triggers Modality Gap and Object Bias}
+\section{Information imbalance triggers modality gap and object bias}

-The previous sections analyzed the differences of image and text embeddings, particularly the modality gap, and a bias towards objects.
-However, what is the underlying cause for their emergence?
-This section reveals one factor that creates both phenomena: \emph{information imbalance} between images and texts due to sparse captions.
-That is, images contain all the information, while captions are an incomplete description of the images, as captions typically entail the most salient object(s) and only a handful of other factors, such as attributes.
-The information imbalance problem is illustrated in \cref{fig:clip_dialog}.
+The previous sections analyzed both the modality gap and bias towards objects.
+However, what causes their emergence in contrastive \acrshortpl{vlm}?
+In this section, we will show that an \emph{information imbalance} in the data is the main cause of both.
+Information imbalance refers to unequal amount of information transmitted by the modalities, \ie, while an image contains a lot of information, its caption is typically incomplete; as illustrated in \cref{fig:clip_dialog}.
+Specifically, it mostly only entails one or two of the most salient objects and a handful of other factors such as attributes of these objects.